focusretreatcenter/website/readme.md

 **static/** has assorted other files and images that get copied into the website root directory.

+## Code Formatting

+We format HTML/tera, SCSS, and JavaScript source files with [prettier](https://prettier.io/).
+It doesn't understand tera so the template markup often looks wonky, but the autoformatting is more valuable so for now we deal with it.

 ## Hosting

 Hosted by [netlify](https://app.netlify.com/).
 This integrates with github.
 Code that lands in the _main_ branch will be automatically deployed to production.